projexe/cobalt-vehicles-app/README.md

 Note that the MOCK build uses a dummy API call and is used to test the model for API errors

-As Retrofit is isung an asynchronous call, there was no need to use RxJava for the asynchronous call
+As Retrofit is using an asynchronous call, there was no need to use RxJava for the asynchronous call

 Crashlytics is included for crash reporting